HumanCompatibleAI/imitation/docs/development/developer.rst

 The ``imitation.rewards`` subpackage contains code related to building, serializing, and loading reward networks.
 Some of the classes include:

-``rewards.reward_nets.RewardNet``: is the base reward network class.
+- ``rewards.reward_nets.RewardNet``: is the base reward network class.
 Reward networks can take state, action, and the next state as input to predict the reward.
   The ``forward`` method is used while training the network, whereas the ``predict`` method is used during evaluation.

-``rewards.reward_nets.BasicRewardNet``: builds an MLP reward network.
+- ``rewards.reward_nets.BasicRewardNet``: builds a MLP reward network.

-``rewards.reward_nets.CnnRewardNet``: builds a CNN based reward network.
+- ``rewards.reward_nets.CnnRewardNet``: builds a CNN based reward network.

-``rewards.reward_nets.RewardEnsemble``: builds an ensemble of reward networks.
+- ``rewards.reward_nets.RewardEnsemble``: builds an ensemble of reward networks.

-``rewards.reward_wrapper.RewardVecEnvWrapper``: This class wraps a ``VecEnv`` with a custom ``RewardFn``.
+- ``rewards.reward_wrapper.RewardVecEnvWrapper``: This class wraps a ``VecEnv`` with a custom ``RewardFn``.
   The default reward function of the environment is overridden with the passed reward function, and the original rewards are stored in the ``info_dict`` with the ``original_env_rew`` key.
   This class is used to override the original reward function of an environment with a learned reward function from the reward learning algorithms like preference comparisons.

 The ``imitation.rewards.serialize`` module contains functions to load serialized reward functions.